enso-org/enso/docs/CONTRIBUTING.md

 sbt.bat buildProjectManagerDistribution
 ```

-When the command is completed, development version of the project manager
+When the command is completed, a development version of the project manager will
-appears in the `built-distribution` directory.
+have appeared in the `built-distribution` directory.

-IDE will connect to the running project manager to look up the project and start
+The IDE will connect to the running project manager to look up the project and
-the language server.
-The required version of the language server is specified in
+start the language server.
+The required version of the language server is
-the `enso-version` field of the `project.yaml` project description (Enso
+specified in the `enso-version` field of the `project.yaml` project description
-projects are located in the `~/enso` directory).
+(Enso projects are located in the `~/enso` directory).

 ```bash
 cat ~/enso/projects/Unnamed/package.yaml